BasementCat/python-camelot-key/README.md

 ## Development

-For local development, run `pipenv install`, which will install development dependencies as well.
+For local development, run `pipenv install -d`, which will install development dependencies as well.

 ### Testing